 The net profit margin is the after-tax profit a company generated for each dollar of revenue.
 Net profit margins vary across industries, making it important to compare a potential investment against its competitors.
-Although the general rule-of-thumb is that a higher net profit margin is preferable, it is not uncommon for management to purposely lower the net profit margin in a bid to attract higher sales.
+Although the general rule of thumb is that a higher net profit margin is preferable, it is not uncommon for management to purposely lower the net profit margin in a bid to attract higher sales.

 There are two ways to calculate net profit margin:

 Net Income ÷ Revenue

-- Net Income + Minority Interest + Tax-Adjusted Interest ÷ Revenue.
+Net Income + Minority Interest + Tax-Adjusted Interest ÷ Revenue

-With everything else being equal, a business generating 5% net profit margins has less room for execution failure than a business with 40% profit margins because small miscalculations or mistakes can be amplified in ways that could lead to tremendous losses for shareholders.
+With everything else being equal, a business generating 5% net profit margins has less room for execution failure than a business with 40% profit margins.
+This is because small miscalculations or mistakes can be amplified in ways that could lead to tremendous losses for shareholders.

 The asset turnover ratio is a measure of how effectively a company converts its assets into sales.
-It is calculated as follows:

 Asset Turnover = Revenue ÷ Assets

 The equity multiplier is calculated as follows: